 The brown recluse (Loxosceles recluse) is considered the deadliest among the 11 species of Loxosceles found in North America.
 Their venom can cause significant damage to subcutaneous tissue, leading to necrosis, and is thus considered very dangerous to humans.
 As their name suggests, recluse spiders are not always aggressive but will bite if threatened.

-Ranging in size from 1/4 inches to 3/8 inches, the species is characterized by a dark violin shape at the top of its leg attachment, with the neck pointing toward the abdomen.
-They also have six eyes instead of the usual eight found among spiders.
+Ranging in size from 1/4 inch to 3/8 inches, the species is characterized by a dark violin shape at the top of its leg attachment.
+They are unique as they have six eyes instead of the usual eight found among spiders.
 They can live outdoors or indoors, withstand extreme temperatures, and survive long periods without food or water.

 Brown recluses are found in a broad belt across the entire breadth of the USA over a 2000 km area, covering part or all of Nebraska, Kansas, Oklahoma, Texas, Louisiana, Arkansas, Missouri, Kentucky, Tennessee, Mississippi, Alabama, Georgia, Ohio, Indiana, Illinois, and Iowa.